 MEPC.
 Customize it as necessary for local standards.
 If a different subsystem name is chosen, change the

-SYSINparameters to match.
-The proc and the two sysin members
+The PROC and the two JCL SYSIN members

 ZDCMEPCAthat it uses contain dataset names that must be edited to replace

 DTAGTCMD()parameter in the SYSIN parameter to reflect your definitions.plaintext